isomerpages/mse/news/--press-releases/_posts/2022-09-15-media-release-on-tree-planting-ceremony.md

 10 Besides the planting of 50 trees, the Ministry is also celebrating its environmental milestones with:

 - A commemorative stamp set themed "Building a Green and Resilient Singapore".
 Each stamp is illustrated to depict a key aspect of MSE's work: water and food security, climate mitigation and adaptation, public health resilience, as well as zero waste and building a circular economy.
-Please refer to **Annex B** for more information on the stamps.

 - A short film showcasing Singapore's transformation into a clean and sustainable Singapore.